eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/_index.md

 The provided release workflow will be triggered by the release.
 The release workflow creates a release documentation and publish the container image of the Vehicle App to the GitHub container registry.
 Open `Actions` on the repoitory and see the result.

+## Deploying Vehicle App

+After releasing the Vehicle App to the GitHub container registry you might ask how to bring the Vehicle App on a device and have the required Runtime Stack on the device.
+Here _Eclipse Leda_ comes into the game.

+Please checkout the documentation of [Eclipse Leda](https://eclipse-leda.github.io/leda/docs/app-deployment/velocitas/) to get more information.

 ## Next steps

 - Tutorial: [Creating a Vehicle Model](/docs/tutorials/tutorial_how_to_create_a_vehicle_model)